Dawn Media Group

-Pakistan Herald Limited, doing business as the Dawn Media Group, is a Pakistani media company based in Karachi, Sindh, Pakistan.
+Pakistan Herald Limited, commonly known as the Dawn Media Group, is a Pakistani media company based in Karachi, Sindh.
 It publishes the Dawn newspaper and operates a TV channel, radio stations and websites.
 It is a listed member of All Pakistan Newspapers Society.

-Although it has faced tough competition from the Jang Group, it has still managed to remain popular.
-The group is headed by the Pakistani media mogul Hameed Haroon, its current CEO.

 Ownership

 The Karachi based group is owned by the powerful Haroon and Saigol families.
-The CEO is Hameed Haroon, and its chairman is Amber Haroon Saigol, daughter of the previous chairman Mahmoud Haroon and the 11th richest individual in Pakistan in 1993.
+The CEO is Hameed Haroon and its chairman is Amber Haroon Saigol, daughter of the previous chairman Mahmoud Haroon and the 11th richest individual in Pakistan in 1993.
 A list of the top 10 richest families in Pakistan ranks Saigol family as the 8th richest and the Haroon's the 16th richest as of 2015.

 Structure

 The Dawn Media Group covers three areas: print media (organised as a separate division called Dawn Group of Newspapers), broadcast media, and internet media: